ChrisWiegman/chriswiegman.com/content/posts/2011-11-02-3-lessons-on-accessibility-for-blogs.md

 In the defense of many bloggers I know, most do think of accessibility at some point in the design process.
 The catch is most think of accessibility as a component of or an extension to SEO.

 While both SEO and accessibility are elements of UI that cannot be separated, putting them together can be just as dangerous.
 SEO is the art of making your content readable to a machine, namely a search bot.
 Accessibility on the other hand is the art of making your content both readable and understandable to all people regardless of physical or developmental limitations.
-In the end, as it is the people we wish to have read our content, lumping your&nbsp;accessibility&nbsp;practices into your SEO might help for a few but it will never&nbsp;fulfill&nbsp;the needs of all users who could otherwise gain insight from your work.
+In the end, as it is the people we wish to have read our content, lumping your accessibility practices into your SEO might help for a few but it will never fulfill the needs of all users who could otherwise gain insight from your work.

 ### 3.)
 Never underestimate your forms